code-423n4/2023-08-chainlink/docs/src/src/pools/OperatorStakingPool.sol/contract.OperatorStakingPool.md

 rewarded by the funds in the alerter reward funds.

-*In the current implementation, on-feed operators can raise alerts to rescue a portion of their slashed principals.
+*In the current implementation, on-feed operators can raise alerts to rescue a portion of their slashed staked LINK amount.
 All operators can raise alerts in the priority period.
 Note that this may change in the future as we add alerting for additional services.*

+*We will operationally make sure to remove an operator from the slashable (on-feed) operators list in alerts controllers if they are removed from the operators list in this contract, so there won't be a case where we slash a removed operator.*

 *precondition The caller must have the slasher role.*